File menu > Open

 Thus, to show a DXF drawing, do:

-3.With the Cad-Line dialog-box > DXF tab, select the DXF Element and DXF Drawing
+STEP 3.In the Cad-Line dialog-box > DXF tab, select the DXF-Element

 The DXF-drawing shows in the graphic-area.